 Best coffee shops in south London

 Birdhouse is about as unpretentious as a five-star coffee bar can get.
 Everything is intended to soothe and relax, from the lovely colour scheme to the retro furnishings and jolly pictures adorning the long wall.
 But the best thing is the staff, always including at least one of the two owners, as far as we can tell.
-Sandwiches are great, and warm banana bread is nigh-on impossible to resist.
-Partnered with a perfect espresso made from Climpson & Sons beans, it’s a guaranteed cure for rainy-day blues.
+The sandwiches are great and warm banana bread is nigh-on impossible to resist.
+Partnered with a perfect espresso made using beans from Climpson & Sons, it’s a guaranteed cure for rainy-day blues.
 Aspiring baristas take note: to see how an espresso machine should be tended, come to Birdhouse.

 The bottom line: The effortlessly chilled local coffee bar of everyone’s dreams; lucky Battersea.

-Set in an old electrical warehouse, Brick House is the first bakery in East Dulwich to specialise in the slow-fermented sourdough breads beloved by hipsters.
-At the café bread is the main attraction – soft crumb, crunchy crust, very light and full of flavour.
-We had nicely ripe avocado slathered on rye (£3.50) for breakfast.
-Lunch is sandwiches and soup, with nice touches for kids – milk and cookies, boiled egg and soldiers.
-They come with a smile from well-informed and bread-passionate staff.
+Set in an old electrical warehouse, Brick House was the first bakery in East Dulwich to specialise in the slow-fermented sourdough breads beloved by hipsters.
+At the café, bread is the main attraction – soft crumb, crunchy crust, very light and full of flavour.
+Elsewhere, provenance is key: very decent coffee comes from Square Mile, tea from Birchall, cheese and meat from Neal’s Yard and the nearby Flock & Herd butcher, respectively (there’s even a good little beer and wine list for the booze-starved).
+This all comes with a smile from well-informed and passionate staff.
 It may be sourdough, but you won’t leave Brick House sour-faced.
 Or having spent much dough.

 The bottom line: The trendiest bakery in East Dulwich is a huge hit with locals.